1. Home>

 Vosotras / Vosotrosolvidéisyou (plural) forget

-Ellas / Ellos / Ustedesolvidenthey forget, you (plural formal) forget
+Ellas / Ellos / Ustedesolvidenthey forget

 Or use our app: